ad93/FairSumm/README.md

 	-Similarity between tweets
 	 -.csv file with similarity scores between tweets

+Claritin.txt, METOO.txt and US-Election.txt are sample input files for generating summaries of length 50 tweets that follow the equal represenation fairness notion, from the three datasets respectively.

 #### Output
 The obtained summary of specified number of tweets will get stored in the *Summaries* folder.<br/>